1.1.7 Mathematical Notation in Notebooks

 If you use a text-based interface to Mathematica, then the input you give must consist only of characters that you can type directly on your computer keyboard.
 But if you use a notebook interface then other kinds of input become possible.

 Usually there are palettes provided which operate like extensions of your keyboard, and which have buttons that you can click to enter particular forms.
-You can typically access standard palettes using the Palettes submenu of the File menu.
+You can typically access standard palettes using the

-Clicking the button in this palette will enter a pi into your notebook.
+button in this palette will enter a pi into your notebook.

 Clicking the first button in this palette will create an empty structure for entering a power.
 You can use the mouse to fill in the structure.